Public Records & Services in White House

 For residents of White House and the surrounding Robertson County area, a variety of public records resources are available.
 The Tennessee State Library and Archives provides access to genealogical and historical records, including those specific to White House.
 The city's property records, land records, and assessor information can be accessed through the City of White House website.
 Individuals can search for deeds, property tax assessments, and other real estate-related documents to research the history and ownership of local properties.

 White House residents can obtain vital records such as birth certificates, death records, and marriage licenses through the Tennessee Department of Health's Vital Records office.
 These records are crucial for legal and personal identification purposes, as well as for tracing family history.
-The Tennessee State Library and Archives also maintains a comprehensive collection of vital statistics and census data for the White House and Robertson County region, allowing individuals to research their ancestral roots and demographic information.
+The Tennessee State Library and Archives also maintains a full collection of vital statistics and census data for the White House and Robertson County region, allowing individuals to research their ancestral roots and demographic information.